 While not an issue with simpler hand-controlled drones, those that use some form of remote will require you to take range into account.
 In other words, how far can you be from the drone before you lose the ability to control it with the remote?
 The range on these is generally limited (many models have a range of around 20 feet), so be sure you know what your range is and stay within that distance.

 Hand-controlled drones typically offer you one of three different ways to control them.
 These will vary from drone to drone, with some models offering all three methods.

 Switches on these drones, and the functions they control, are pretty minimal.
 The majority of drones will have an on/off switch, while some will also feature a switch that allows you to choose between two to three different flight speeds.

 LED lights are largely standard on hand-controlled drones and can be used in a number of ways.
 Some LED lights will notify you when the drone is in the process of charging or has finished charging.
 Similarly, some LED lights can notify you of a low battery.
 In addition, some drones have LED “running lights” so the drone can be used in the dark.
 Drones that offer various speeds will often have different colored lights, so you can tell at a glance what speed the drone is set at.

-Hand-controlled drones ship with a variety of extras that will vary depending on the model you buy.
+Hand-controlled drones ship with a variety of extras that will vary depending on the model you choose.
 Some of these extras include: